 Fintech is changing escrow services, in a good way.

 With the advent of fintech, many financial service providers are getting smarter, and that benefits you.
 When applied to escrow services, fintech can create advantages that were only dreamed of, just a few years ago.
-The most advanced escrow providers can leverage a network of banks to not only get a return on your escrow account while those funds are locked away, but to optimize that return with the most competitive rates available.
+The most advanced escrow providers can leverage a network of banks and credit unions to not only get a return on your escrow account while those funds are locked away, but to optimize that return with nationally competitive rates.

 In addition to earning a competitive return, you also need safety and security with your escrow funds.
 In the past, the most common way to achieve this safety was to select an escrow provider with a great reputation and a long history in business.
 Those times have changed.

-By leveraging fintech, certain escrow providers can guarantee the safety of your funds through obtaining FDIC insurance on your entire balance.
-You’re probably thinking about the limits with FDIC, and how those are incredibly low when compared to the size of most business deals that need escrow.
+By leveraging fintech, certain escrow providers can guarantee the safety of your funds through by providing access to FDIC / NCUA insurance for your entire balance.
+You’re probably thinking about the limits with FDIC and NCUA, and how those are incredibly low when compared to the size of most business deals that need escrow.
 And, you’re right.
-The FDIC limit of $250,000 per depositor / financial institution also applies to business.
+The FDIC / NCUA limit of $250,000 per depositor / financial institution also applies to business.
 But, fintech has found a way to increase those limits.

 At The American Deposit Management Co.
 (ADM), we’ve developed fintech to take escrow services to the next level.
-Our proprietary network of community banks allows us to secure over $80 million in funds, all with FDIC insurance, with a single deposit and a single account statement.
+Our proprietary network of financial institutions allows us to secure over $80 million in funds, all with access to FDIC / NCUA insurance, with a single deposit and a single account statement.
 In short, we’ve leveraged our exclusive deposit management services to transform escrow from an expense to an investment!

 How to open an escrow account for business?